Nikaidou-Shinku/fvp-unpacker/README.md

 Commands:
-  unpack  Unpack all files from the archive without additional processing list    List files that can be unpacked help    Print this message or the help of the given subcommand(s)
+  unpack  Unpack all files from the archive without additional processing list    List files that can be unpacked tachie  Process the original image and output the tachie(立ち絵) help    Print this message or the help of the given subcommand(s)

 Options: